 Digital Membership Cards

 In 2020, the Museum enacted a digital membership card program.
-Since then, we have served 80,000 members with digital cards, reducing plastic waste, paper waste (in the form of letters and envelopes), and fossil fuel consumption (in the form of transporting mail).
+Since then, we have served eighty thousand members with digital cards, reducing plastic waste, paper waste (in the form of letters and envelopes), and fossil fuel consumption (in the form of transporting mail).

-We offer mixed-stream recycling in the lobby of our public building and throughout the administrative buildings to make it easier for visitors and employees to recycle without having to sort.
+We offer mixed-stream recycling outside on the Carroll Slater Sifly Piazza, in the Taylor Lobby, and throughout the administrative buildings to make it easier for visitors and employees to recycle without having to sort.
 We also give a second life to any packing materials that make their way into the Museum.
-By reusing packing materials, the museum never purchases bubble wrap or other single-use plastics to ship shop items or member gifts.
+By reusing packing materials, the Museum never purchases bubble wrap or other single-use plastics to ship shop items or member gifts.

-The High uses post-consumer recycled paper and sustainable UV dyes for its member magazine.
+The Museum’s member magazine is printed on a portion of post-consumer recycled paper using sustainable UV dyes.
 We also launched a digital member magazine in 2020, and allow members to opt out of all paper communications.

 A Focus on Plastic

 We are currently exploring ways to reduce or eliminate our consumption of single-use plastic.
-During 2022’s Highball, we worked with Compost Now to successfully compost more than 7,000 plant-based PLA corn cups.
-This was a first step, but we are continuing to investigate strategies to reduce our plastic footprint
+During 2022’s Highball, we worked with Compost Now to successfully compost more than seven thousand plant-based PLA corn cups.
+This was a first step, but we are continuing to investigate strategies to reduce our plastic footprint.

-In 2012, the High Museum replaced all the gallery lighting in the Stent Family Wing with LED lighting.
-Not only does this save energy, it's also better for our collection, as these lights produce less heat.
+In 2012, the Museum replaced all the gallery lighting in the Stent Family Wing with LED bulbs.
+Not only does this save energy, but it’s also better for our collection as LED produces less heat.
 We are currently working to secure funding to replace all the outdoor lighting on the Piazza and the gallery lighting in the Wieland Pavilion and the Anne Cox Chambers Wing.

 In 2022, we joined Ki Futures, a global network of cultural institutions working together to support each other in our efforts to become more sustainable.
 We are working to overcome our common challenges through regular programming that includes trainings, workshops, and opportunities to share our experiences.